 This app will correct your spelling and grammar, much as Grammarly does while focusing on strengthening your writing.
 It does this, of course, by highlighting your failings (we all have them) and teaching you how to turn them into strengths.

 ProWritingAid will check for style issues like sentence structure, repeated phrases, cliches, overused words, and limited variety in sentence length.

-It will show you a detailed report on your writing that will focus on these, and other big picture issues, that will come in very handy?especially when you’re working on longer projects.
+It will show you a detailed report on your writing that will focus on these, and other big picture issues, which will come in very handy, especially when you’re working on longer projects.
 ProWritingAid puts a lot of emphasis on style, something difficult for any automated system to do.
 There are times when even properly constructed sentences just don’t read well.
-This program, through its suggestions, could save the day when your writing doesn’t have the right ?feel?, and you’re not sure why.
+This program, through its suggestions, could save the day when your writing doesn’t have the right ‘feel’, and you’re not sure why.